peter-x/synclist/README.md

  - string text
  - float  sort position

-The `guid` is chosen randomly on creation, `revid` contains the revision number (incremented on each change) plus a hash value of the json-encoding of the object (without the hash field) - possibly after encryption.
+The `id` is chosen randomly on creation, `revid` contains the revision number (incremented on each change) plus a hash value of the json-encoding of the object (without the hash field) - possibly after encryption.
 `previous revisions` is a list of all previous revisions of this object (needed for resolving conflicts).

-Each item is stored json-encoded under the file name `guid + '-' + revid`.
+Each item is stored json-encoded under the file name `id + '-' + revid`.
-`guid` and `revid` are omitted from the json encoding to avoid inconsistencies.
+`id` and `revid` are omitted from the json encoding to avoid inconsistencies.

 An item is considered resolved iff its resolution timestamp is nonzero.